NuSkooler/enigma-bbs/docs/messageareas/qwk.md

 ---

 ## QWK and QWK-Net Style Networks
-As like all other such as FidoNet-Style (FTN) networks, ENiGMA½ considers QWK external to the system but can import and export the format.
+As like all other networks such as FidoNet-Style (FTN) networks, ENiGMA½ considers QWK external to the system but can import and export the format.

 ### Supported Standards
 QWK must be considered a semi-standard as there are many implementations.
 What follows is a short & incomplete list of such standards ENiGMA½ supports: